johnhargestam/brand-specific-styling/README.md

   manifest,
 });
 ```
-*The actual code is obviously implementation-dependant.
+*The actual code is obviously implementation-dependent.
 We can extend twig to access the entire asset manifest, or load the manifest in symfony.*

 We create a manifest json file with `webpack-assets-manifest`, and can load individual asset paths to dynamically create link tags.
 In order to pass several style paths to vue, I chose to load the manifest in the server and pass it as props in order to include link tags.
-Providing them all in an object is way more managable than providing them seperately.
+Providing them all in an object is way more manageable than providing them separately.

 **vue component**
 ```html